chuac/Waiting-List/README.md

 ## Technicals
 **Vue.js** and **Vuex** to store the state of the waiting list in Local Storage.
 Using Vuex to share events between the two pages.

+**Vue.Draggable** to support drag-and-drop for list of customers in the Control page.

 **SpeechSynthesis** API to speak dynamically concatenated strings.

 ## Demo